shural/qcoin/README.md

    Parameters of consensus protocol might change if the cryto economy does not run as expected.
 It requires more research on healthy metrics of an economic system.
 And even if the metrics are known and there are tools to evaluate the metrics, the correlation to consensus protocol parameters is hard to identify.
 A BP like approach might be too costly.

    The seperation of cryptoeconomy from the things on Earth is actually a good thing.
 This opens an opporutnity to identify the discrepencies.
 For example, if the total value of crytoeconomy grows but SW stack quality drops, something is wrong in cryptoeconomy, probably because of incorrect incentivies and/or penalities on various quality activities.

+   Metrics of the SW stack quality must be formed and automatic agent must be developed to check these metrics on a regular basis.
+These metrics (indicators) can come from different level.
+They can be chosen from the high level SW quality indicator set.
+They can also be micro indicators about execution efficiency, e.g., build time, CI, dev branch regression etc.

 # Implementation considerations